jtblin/kube2iam/README.md

     name: aws-cli
 ```

+You can use `--default-role` to set a fallback role to use when annotation is not set.

 ### Options

 By default, `kube2iam` will use the in-cluster method to connect to the kubernetes master, and use the `iam.amazonaws.com/role`